 In Hosanna-Tabor, the U.S. Supreme Court “concluded that the ministerial exception is not limited to the head of a religious congregation.”
 However, the Court declined “to adopt a rigid formula for deciding when an employee qualifies as a minister” who is unprotected by statutes prohibiting discriminatory or retaliatory termination of employment.
 Hosanna-Tabor, No. 10-553, slip op. at 13 & n.2.

 The Hosanna-Tabor Court reinstated the federal district court’s order granting summary judgment dismissing the claims of the intervenor, a kindergarten and elementary school teacher, that the defendant church and school, a member congregation of the Lutheran Church-Missouri Synod, fired her in retaliation for threatening to file a lawsuit against the church and school under the Americans with Disabilities Act, 42 U.S.C. §§ 12101 et seq. (the “ADA”).
-In so ruling, the U.S. Supreme Court made clear that, however broad the definition of a “minister” is for purposes of the ministerial exception to employment discrimination laws, that definition is considerably broader than the appellate courts of New York to date have acknowledged.
+In so ruling, the U.S. Supreme Court made clear that, however broad the definition of a “minister” is for purposes of the ministerial exception to employment discrimination laws, that definition is considerably broader than the appellate courts of Manhattan, NYC to date have acknowledged.

 Specifically, in Hosanna-Tabor, the intervenor individual was a ” ‘called teacher’ ” at the defendant church and school, meaning that the congregation “regarded [her] . . . as having been called to her vocation by God through [the] congregation.”
 Hosanna-Tabor, No. 10-553, slip op. at 2.
 To become a ” ‘called’ ” teacher, the intervenor had to, and did, complete eight college level courses, some of which concerned Lutheran church doctrine; obtain the endorsement of her local Synod district; and pass an oral examination by a faculty committee at a Lutheran college.
 Id. at 16.
 However, the intervenor spent only 45 minutes of each workday teaching religious subjects or otherwise performing religious duties.
 Id. at 18. “[T]he rest of her day was devoted to teaching secular subjects.”
 Id.